wheaney/decky-XRGaming/README.md

 From the plugin sidebar, you can control the following:
 * **Change headset modes**.
-  * In [virtual display mode](#virtual-display-help), a display will be rendered in a fixed space, allowing you to move your head to look at different parts of the screen.
+  * In [virtual display mode](#virtual-display-help), a display will be rendered in a fixed position, allowing you to move your head to look at different parts of the screen.
-  * In [mouse-mode](#mouse-mode), head movements are translated to mouse movements.
-  * In joystick-mode, head movements are translated to right-joystick movements on a virtual controller (use this as [a fallback option](#enable-joystick-mode) if mouse mode doesn't work).
+  * In [VR-lite mode](#vr-lite-mode), head movements are translated to mouse (or joystick) movements for a VR-like experience in first-person games.
   * When disabled, your Air glasses will be display-only, no head movements will be tracked.
-* **Mouse sensitivity**.
-In mouse-mode, this setting controls how much/quickly the mouse will move relative to your head movements.
+* **In Virtual Display mode**:
   * **Display size**.
-In virtual display mode, this setting controls how big the screen appears.
+Controls how big the screen appears.
 A setting of 1 will render at the game's resolution, while a higher setting zooms in (e.g. 2 for 2x zoom) and lower zooms out (e.g. 0.5 for a 50% smaller screen).
   * **Recenter display** button.
-In virtual display mode, if you don't like where your virtual display has been placed, you can use this button or multi-tap to re-center it.
+If you don't like where your virtual display has been placed, you can use this button or multi-tap to re-center it.
 See ["I don't like where the screen was placed, or it has drifted from where it was."](#i-dont-like-where-the-screen-was-placed-or-it-has-drifted-from-where-it-was) for more details.
-* **Advanced settings** (virtual display mode only):
-  * **Recalibrate headset** button.
-If you're experiencing drift, noisiness, or a twisting/swaying of the screen when you move, you can use this button or multi-tap to try re-calibrating your headset.
-See ["I don't like where the screen was placed, or it has drifted from where it was."](#i-dont-like-where-the-screen-was-placed-or-it-has-drifted-from-where-it-was) for more details.
-  * **Movement look-ahead**.
+  * Advanced Settings / **Movement look-ahead**.
 In virtual display mode, Breezy automatically attempts to anticipate where the screen will be when the next frame is rendered.
 If you find that its default look-ahead is producing a screen that drags behind your movements or a screen that is over-eager or jittery, you can tweak this yourself.
 The max is capped because higher values produce jitter and become unusable.
-  * **Enable SBS mode** (only shows up for some devices).
+  * Advanced Settings / **Enable SBS mode**.
 This toggle switch will put your glasses in or out of SBS mode.
-When in SBS mode, your display resolution will double in width (to 3840x1080), and each eye will show only half of the screen.
-Don't switch into SBS mode unless your screen is already displaying SBS content, or you know what you're doing.
+When in SBS mode, your display resolution will double in width (to 3840x1080), and each eye will show only half of the screen to allow for stereoscopic-depth-based functionality.
+Turning this on will enable two new controls:
+    * **Display distance**.
+Uses stereoscopic depth perception to move the display closer or farther from you.
+You may find that a different display distance reduces eye strain.
+A value greater than 1 is farther away (e.g. 2 is 2x farther than the glasses' default) and less than 1 is closer (e.g. 0.5 is half the default distance).
+    * **Content is stretched**.
+Enable this if your device is rendering content using the entire width of the SBS screen.
+For a more consistent SBS experience across games, enable this toggle, then enable stretching by going to **the Deck's** `...` **Performance menu** and move the **Scaling Mode** slider to `Stretch`.
+    * **Content is 3D**.
+Enable this if the game you're playing is rendering with side-by-side stereoscopic 3D support (either natively or using a third-party tool such as ReShade's Depth3D shader).
+This will render 3D content inside the virtual display.
+* In **VR-lite mode**:
+  * **Mouse sensitivity**.
+Controls how much/quickly the mouse will move relative to your head movements.
+  * Advanced Settings / **Joystick mode**.
+When enabled, head movements are translated to right-joystick movements on a virtual controller (use this as [a fallback option](#enable-joystick-mode) if the default mouse mode controls don't work for your game).
+* Advanced Settings / **Recalibrate headset** button.
+If you're experiencing drift, noisiness, or a twisting/swaying of the screen when you move, you can use this button or multi-tap to try re-calibrating your headset.
+See ["I don't like where the screen was placed, or it has drifted from where it was."](#i-dont-like-where-the-screen-was-placed-or-it-has-drifted-from-where-it-was) for more details.

 ## Virtual display help